Do I need to provide proof of language proficiency (e.g. IELTS) when submitting my application?

 What documents should I submit with my application?

-When applying for our BA program, you do not have to submit any particular documents to your application.
+When applying for our BA programme, you do not have to submit any particular documents to your application.

 I will receive my previous education certificate after the application deadline.
 Can I submit this document once I receive it?

 We allow you to submit your diploma until September 30th, 2020 (please, note that by this date your diploma needs to be already recognized/nostrified).
-Applicants who take their final exams in September, as well as those who won't get a recognition of their foreign diploma until the end of September, are allowed to submit a copy of a secondary education certificate along with a copy of a recognition of foreign education no later than October 22, 2020.
-Please, keep in mind that the academic year already starts in late September/early October!
+Applicants who take their final exams in September, as well as those who won't get a recognition of their foreign diploma until the end of September, are allowed to submit a copy of a their education certificate no later than October 22, 2020.
+Please, keep in mind that the academic year already starts in the beginning of October!

 When should I send you my proof of previous education?

-If you are applying for our BA program, you should wait until you are officially accepted into the program to apply for recognition and send us your high school diploma.
-If you are applying for an MA program, you should wait for the assessment of your submitted documents (CV, motivation letter, academic paper) and only submit the previous study certificate if you are accepted into your chosen study program.
+If you are applying for our BA programme, you should wait until you are officially accepted into the programme to apply for recognition and send us your high school diploma.
+If you are applying for an MA programme, you should wait for the assessment of your submitted documents (CV, motivation letter, academic paper) and only submit the previous study certificate if you are accepted into your chosen study programme.

 Does my previous education certificate have to be translated into Czech or English?